 Therefore, your safety stock level must be high enough to cover your vendor’s delivery times, sufficient enough to cover your customers’ demand, but not so high that your business loses money because of high carrying costs.

 It’s a balancing act for sure, but it does work.
 Businesses make it work all the time and yours can as well.
-Here’s an example of how a company can determine its safety stock levels:
+Here’s an example of how a company can determine its safety stocking levels:

 There is a difference between safety stock level and reorder point.
-Some businesses make the mistake of waiting until inventory is reduced to their safety stock before making a new purchase order.
+Some businesses make the mistake of waiting until inventory is reduced to their safety stock level before making a new purchase order.

 When you’re thinking of your business’s safety stock, think of it as a backup or protection against stock outs.
 Meanwhile, the reorder point is the mechanism that triggers your business’s next purchase.

 Ultimately, safety stock is for protecting your business against variability in demand and lead time.
 Otherwise, your company may encounter a situation due to either lead time delay or increased demand, which causes inventory to be unavailable for several days.
-In our example, this would mean not having inventory for five or more customer buying days.
+In our example, this would mean not having inventory for 5 or more customer buying days.
 This would not only result in lost sales and lost gross profit, but could lead to losing market share to competitors if customers can’t buy what they’re looking for.